How To Sell Art Locally And Make Money In 2026

 Nowadays, most platforms that let artists display their works charge fees for the service.

-However, some sites will let you offer your painting without any fee, such as ArtPal.
+However, some sites will let you offer your painting without any fee, like ArtPal.

 How Do I Sell My Art For Beginners?

-Before you begin offering your art for sale, you’ll have to have to do a couple of things that will help you build a profitable art business.
+Before you begin offering your art for sale, you’ll have to do a couple of things that will help you build a profitable art business.

 For example, you’ll need to pick an art niche, identify your competitors, and choose a marketplace to sell your art.

-Also, you can launch an online store where you’ll be able to upload all your artwork and price them accordingly.
+Also, you can launch an online store to upload all your artwork and price it accordingly.

 Creating multiple sources of income while selling your art will help you sell paintings for a living.